Idaho Occupational Safety and Health Consultation Program

 We are funded by OSHA through the Department of Labor, but are not involved in enforcement.
 Our consultants do not impose penalties or fines during a visit with your business.

-You can find us on the Boise State University campus at 1113 Denver Avenue in Boise.
+You can find us on the Boise State University campus in the Chrisway Annex building at 2103 University Drive in Boise.
 Normal business hours are 8am – 5pm, and we follow the university’s schedule for holidays.

 Not an Idaho business?
 Check with the consultation program in your state to see what services they offer small businesses like yours.
 You can contact your state’s program through the OSHA website.

 Between September 1, 2018, and October 30, 2019 (our most recent financial year), OSHCon’s consultants visited 155 businesses throughout the state.
 Industries visited included Manufacturing, Construction, Agriculture, and the Service and Retail/Wholesale sectors.

 During those 155 visits 2,195 serious hazards were identified, an average of 14.16 per visit.
 As a result of identifying those hazards, and the follow up undertaken by the employer, 11,215 people were removed from risk.
 Many employees were removed from multiple risks.
 A total of 13, 211 people were removed from risk of other than serious hazards that were identified by our consultants.

 Improving workplace safety and health not only protects employees, it can reduce medical and insurance costs for employers, and increase productivity.